lavendthomas/sschat/README.md

 ## Build Instructions and Deployment

-The Django server needs a random `SECRET_KEY` varaible, different for each deployment.
+The Django server needs a random `SECRET_KEY` variable, different for each deployment.
 Generate it and store it in the environment variables:

 ```sh
 pip3 install Django